toriancrane/chargebee-lambda-integration/index.markdown

         <p align="center"><img src="img/create-param.png" alt="Create Parameter image" width="90%" height="90%"></p>
         <br>

         c.
-On the **Create parameter** provide a unique name for your parameter.
+On the **Create parameter** page, provide a unique name for your parameter.
 For the purpose of this guide, we will use `chargebee-apikey` as the name.
 Keep the default Tier of `Standard` selected.

         <p align="center"><img src="img/ssm-create-param-name.png" alt="SSM Parameter image" width="90%" height="90%"></p>
         <br>